 - In a criminal proceeding where the spouse charged with an offense offers the communication to aid in the defense.

-For more information about using the marital privilege in your criminal case, contact a Jacksonville criminal defense attorney at the Law Office of James Davis, P.A.
+If you are looking for one of the top lawyers in Jacksonville FL and need information about using the marital privilege in your criminal case, contact a criminal defense attorney at the Law Office of James Davis, P.A.